The 12 best Scandinavian islands to visit

 Gotland, Sweden

-Gotland is Sweden’s largest island, and it is particularly popular among Swedes as a holiday destination.
+Gotland is Sweden’s largest island and one of the country’s most popular summer destinations.
+Visitors come for the medieval town of Visby, dramatic sea stacks, sandy beaches and relaxed island atmosphere.
 Full of natural beauty, it’s known for its rugged coastline, white sandy beaches and unique rock formations.

 Gotland’s main settlement is the medieval town of Visby, which is a UNESCO World Heritage site.